-EXAMPLE. - A person aged 21 may, by the small payment of 9d. per month, secure to his wife, children, or other relatives or nominees, the sum of £20 at his death, whenever that event may occur.
-The Premiums will be received by instalments at such of the Company's Agencies as may suit the convenience of the Amazon
+0 1 9 0 2 7 0 3 6 EXAMPLE.-A person aged 21 may, by the small payment of 9d. per month, secure to his wife, children, or other relatives or nominees, the sum of £20 at his death, whenever that event may occur.
+The Premiums will be received by instalments at such of the Communication of the Communica such of the Company's Agencies as may suit the convenience of the Assurers.

-Prospectuses and Forms of Application may be had at the the Assurers.
+Prospectuses and Forms of Application may be had at the Prospectuses and of the Agents throughout the kingdom.
 Company's Offices, and of the Agents throughout the kingdom.
-G. MANNERS COODE, Secretary.

-N.B .- Agents required in all parts of the Kingdom.
+N.B.-Agents required in al lparts of the Kingdom.